 Our Panel Physicians will guide you through the process of your Immigration Medical Exam from start to finish.

-Immigration Medical Exam (IME) Process
+Canadian Immigration Medical Examination Process

-IMPORTANT: As a patient you have the right to bring a chaperone during the visit.
+IMPORTANT: As a patient, you have the right to bring a chaperone during the visit.

 You book an appointment at our clinic.